w3c/EasierRDF/README.md

 * _focus and coordinate community efforts;_
 * _launch additional W3C Community Groups to tackle specific areas of need, including_
   * _[n3-dev Community Group](https://www.w3.org/community/n3-dev/), for standardizing N3 rules; and_
-* _contribute to related efforts, such as the [W3C Graph Data Workshop](https://www.w3.org/Data/events/data-ws-2019/cfp.html) in March 2019, which prepare the path for launching new standards work at W3C._
+* _contribute to (and benefit from) related efforts, such as the [W3C Graph Data Workshop](https://www.w3.org/Data/events/data-ws-2019/cfp.html) in March 2019, which prepare the path for launching new standards work at W3C._

 ## Introduction